kheesiang/IoT_Car_Park/README.md

 ## Description

-This project was done for FIT3162 Computer Science Project, S2 2020
+This project was done for FIT3162 Computer Science Project, Sem 2, 2020.

 The system can be split into 3 main components, which are:
  - web dashboard/android app (Flutter)